meilisearch/documentation/learn/advanced/asynchronous_updates.md

 ### Examples

-You add a new document to your instance using the documents API endpoint and receive an `updateId`.
+Suppose you add a new document to your instance using the [documents API endpoint](/reference/api/documents.md#add-or-replace-documents) and receive an `updateId`.

-When you query the update endpoint using this id, you get the following message:
+When you query the update endpoint using this id, you see that it has been enqueued:

 ```json
 {